speedskater1610/craw/README.md

 `make clean`, this will remove all of the object files and target exacutable(s)

 ## Progress
 - as of right now the lexer is done unless anyother problems arrise or new features get added in the future.
+- the next task that we are will be completing is finishing the tag system for compiling craw programs and then starting the preprocessor.